 - The contact number listed on the website is 888-363-6888.

 No. They are different companies.
 See the review of Plexus Slim for more on that product.

 In healthy people, I believe Texas Superfood is probably pretty safe.
 Here are a few things to keep in mind for those who are not “healthy.”

-- Stop taking the product at least 2 weeks before having surgery
+- Stop taking the product at least 2 weeks before having surgery, including dental surgery

 21 Make Your Own Super Food

 Yes, you can – and it's easy.
 ANY salad or fruit and veggie smoothie you make in your kitchen will be teeming with antioxidants and plant chemicals.
 In fact, doing it this way also provides a LOT of fiber that Texas SuperFood does not have.

 If you like organic foods, that's great, although the research shows that people who eat more fruits and veggies –regardless of them being organic – are healthier.